 The most distinctive feature of these ultimately decisive voters is that they don't think the decision matters all that much.
 While activists tend to believe that victory by the other side will end the world as we know it, most political neutrals don't believe things would be all that different today if Hillary Clinton had won in 2016.
 For many of the political neutrals, the question is not how they will vote but if they will vote.

 So as we try to anticipate the results of election 2020, the first question will be whether each side can hold on to their marginal voters.
 Will those who lean Republican but are skeptical of President Trump stay home?
 Vote third-party?
 Will Democratic leaners who like Bernie Sanders show up if Joe Biden is the nominee?
 Will Biden voters support a candidate like Sanders or Elizabeth Warren?

 If both parties can hold their coalitions together, the key question will then be which side can convince the political neutrals that the election matters and their team is best.
 Anybody who claims to know today how this will all turn out is either lying to you or deluding themselves.

 Finally, on a personal note, this is my last column for Creators Syndicate.
 They've been great to work with for the past nine years, and I've been blessed by a great group of editors along the way.
 I've also enjoyed the feedback from readers and the publications carrying the column.
 But now, with 2020 on the horizon, I will focus all my energies on providing daily updates at ScottRasmussen.com.

-To find out more about Scott Rasmussen and to read features by other Creators Syndicate writers and cartoonists, visit the Creators Syndicate Web page at www.creators.com.
+Scott Rasmussen is the publisher of ScottRasmussen.com.
+He is the author of "The Sun Is Still Rising: Politics Has Failed But America Will Not."
+To find out more about Scott Rasmussen and to read features by other Creators Syndicate writers and cartoonists, visit the Creators Syndicate website at www.creators.com.